ros2/ros2_documentation/source/Tutorials/Building-Realtime-rt_preempt-kernel-for-ROS-2.rst

    patch -p1 < ../patch-5.4.74-rt41.patch

-We simply wanna use the config of our Ubuntu installation, so we use the Ubuntu config with
+We simply want to use the config of our Ubuntu installation, so we get the Ubuntu config with

 .. code-block:: bash